Looking for creative ways to tell the story of Esther to kids?

 If the minister is around, you can also invite him to give insights into the story.
-He may answer your kids’ questions, too.
+He may answer your kids’ questions as well.

-10. Invite the Whole Gang to Play Esther in Heroes: The Bible Trivia Game
+10) Invite the Whole Family to Play Esther in Heroes: The Bible Trivia Game

 What is this game?